lightoj-dev/problem-tutorials/1012/en.md

 Down - (x,y+1)
 ```

-Instead of doing this manually everytime we use **Directional Array** and loop through it.
+Instead of doing this manually everytime we use [Directional Array](https://www.shafaetsplanet.com/?p=1448) and loop through it.

 ```
 int dx[]={+1,-1,+0,-0}
 int dy[]={+0,-0,+1,-1}
 ```

-Now from the starting point `@`,we go to every adjacent cells and check if it is a **valid** cell or not.We have to remember that we can't go outside grid and water cells `#`.For this we can write a valid function to check.
+Now from the starting point `@`,we go to every adjacent cells and check if it is a **valid** cell or not.We have to remember that we can't go outside grid , water cells `#` and the cells that we visited before.For this we can write a valid function to check.

 ```
 bool valid(int x,int y)